ctrlplusb/react-sizeme/README.md

 ##  Caveats.

-* Server Side Rendering is obviously not supported.
+* Server Side Rendering is not supported.
 I am still thinking of the best approach on what to do in the case of a SSR request.
 Perhaps I will allow you to pass in a default `size` configuration that should be resolved should the component run within an SSR environment.
 I'm open to recommendations on this one.
-* Whilst execution is performant and we do smart double render mechanisms we don't recommend that you drop in a large amount of size aware components into your render tree.
+* Whilst execution is performant and we try and do smart rendering mechanisms we don't recommend that you place a crazy amount of size aware components into your render tree.
 If you do require this I highly recommend you do some decent browser testing for impact.